CarolineDelva/BellyButtonBiodiversity-D3-Flask-Project/README.md

 The purpose of this project is to build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/) for a full stack application and deploy this application to Heroku.

-The visuals have the following characteristics
+The final visuals have the following characteristics:

 * A PIE chart that uses `sample_values` as the values for the PIE chart from(`/samples/<sample>`) route to display the top 10 samples.